You are here

 This is an opportunity for those who wish to pursue an education and career in the visual and related arts, particularly high school and college transfer students, to meet with representatives from institutions offering professional programs accredited by the national association of schools of art and design.

-ALBERTA COLLEGE OF ART AND DESIGN
+ART CENTER COLLEGE OF DESIGN

-COLLEGE OF DESIGN CAL ARTS (CALIFORNIA INSTITUTE OF THE ARTS)
+CAL ARTS (CALIFORNIA INSTITUTE OF THE ARTS)

 CALIFORNIA COLLEGE OF THE ARTS

 LAGUNA COLLEGE OF ART AND DESIGN

 MARYLAND INSTITUTE COLLEGE OF ART (MICA)

 NOVA SCOTIA COLLEGE OF ART AND DESIGN (NSCAD)